SURFQuantum/yotse/README.md

 YOTSE is versatile, catering to a wide range of software.
 While it has a special focus on NetSquid, it is flexible enough to accommodate any software you wish to use for your computational experiments.

 Our library offers predefined functions for parameter exploration and optimization.
-We base our tools on the QCG-Pilotjob project, a job manager executable both locally and in HPC centers.
-You can find more information about QCG-Pilotjob in their [official docs](https://qcg-pilotjob.readthedocs.io/en/develop/) or in the [original paper](https://doi.org/10.1007/978-3-030-77977-1_39).
+We base our tools on the QCG-PilotJob project, a job manager executable both locally and in HPC centers.
+You can find more information about QCG-PilotJob in their [official docs](https://qcg-pilotjob.readthedocs.io/en/develop/) or in the [original paper](https://doi.org/10.1007/978-3-030-77977-1_39).

 The optimization component of YOTSE involves a base class that can be used with any external optimization library.
 This flexibility allows you to tailor your optimization process to your specific needs and preferences.